 Lift the face of the multimeter slightly.

 Now notice the hooks on the bottom edge of the face.
 You will need to slide the face sideways with a little force to disengage these hooks.

 Once the face is unhooked, it should come out easily.
 Now you can see inside the multimeter!

-Lift gently up on the fuse and it will pop out.
-Make sure to replace the correct fuse with the correct type.
-In other words, replace the 200mA fuse with a 200mA fuse.
-Do not put a 10A fuse where a 200mA fuse should go.
 The components and PCB traces inside the multimeter are designed to take different amounts of current.
-You will damage and possibly vaporize traces if you accidentally push 5A through the 200mA port.
+You will damage and possibly ruin your multimeter if you accidentally push 5A through the 200mA port.